-You know you need an exhaust system to get rid of cooking odors and potentially toxic fumes, but do you also know that you may need a range hood backdraft damper?
+You know you need an exhaust system to get rid of cooking odors and potentially toxic fumes, but do you also know that you may need a kitchen chimney backdraft damper?
 Do you even know what it is?
 Many people don’t, you are not alone.

 A backdraft damper serves as a way to prevent outside air from flowing into your kitchen.
-When a range hood without a backdraft damper is switched off, it is still allowing air into your kitchen, somewhat like an opened window (though not exactly the same).
+When a kitchen chimney without a backdraft damper is switched off, it is still allowing air into your kitchen, somewhat like an opened window (though not exactly the same).
 This probably drives up your utility bills during the months that you’ve got your heaters turned on.

-That is not to say a range hood with a backdraft damper is always closed .
-It acts just like a vent, opening when necessary, and closing when the range hood is not in use.
+That is not to say a kitchen chimney with a backdraft damper is always closed .
+It acts just like a vent, opening when necessary, and closing when the kitchen chimney is not in use.

 So, Do I Really Need One?